ninju3/mowerSim/README.md

 And then you can run a simulation with the app/main.py script.

-You need an input file as a parameter, but you use the one made for test located in tests/io_files
+You need an input file as a parameter, but you can use the one made for test located in tests/io_files

 example:
 `./app/main.py tests/io_files/TC2_input`